 Well, the New York Times printed WikiLeaks.

-The whole Pentagon paper cases about, you know, about if information is stolen, which it was, you know, that Daniel Ellsberg, at the request of Bob McNamara in 1967, they prepare a highly classified study of U.S. political military involvement in Vietnam in the end of World War II to the present day.
+The whole Pentagon paper case is about, you know, about if information is stolen, which it was, you know, Daniel Ellsberg, at the request of Bob McNamara in 1967, they prepare a highly classified study of U.S. political military involvement in Vietnam and the end of World War II to the present day.

-And, you know, it became a report of the Office of the Secretary of Defense task force.
+And, you know, it became the report of the Office of the Secretary of Defense Task Force.

 You know, after the third article, the Department of Justice got a temporary restraining order against further publication of the material, arguing that it was detrimental to U.S. security.

-Well, I'm at that point, that's why the New York Times printed WikiLeaks.
+Well, at that point, that's why the New York Times printed WikiLeaks.

-That's why every other news organization was curious.
+That's why every other news organization was curious, what's next?

 They took out the whole top echelon of the DNC on the eve of that convention.